Harshaw Chapel and Cemetery

 Harshaw Chapel and Cemetery is a historic Methodist chapel and cemetery at Church and Central Streets in Murphy, Cherokee County, North Carolina.

 Harshaw Chapel is the oldest surviving structure in Murphy, the oldest church building in Cherokee County, and the only surviving example of mid-nineteenth century brick architecture in the entire county.
 It is thought to be the oldest existing structure in Cherokee County.
+It was renovated in 2025 and is again expected to hold worship services, cultural events, and music.

 History

 Joshua Harshaw, a prominent early settler in the area and slaveholder, purchased the property during the sale of Native American land in 1838.
 The first person buried on the site was Nancy Elizabeth Crump Hayes, the first wife of North Carolina politician George Washington Hayes.
 She was buried in 1839.
 Other early prominent settlers are also buried in the cemetery.

+The 6-acre cemetery was well-used before the church was constructed; early services are thought to have been held in a brush arbor.
 In 1844, Harshaw donated the cemetery to Methodist trustees to erect a church.
 A chapel was completed on the site on May 1, 1869.
 The chapel was built out of locally made brick in the vernacular Greek Revival style and has a pinewood floor.
 The Murphy Methodist Cemetery surrounds it.

 In the early 20th century, electric lights were added to the building.
 In 1924, the Methodist congregation built a new two-story church, Murphy First United Methodist Church, in downtown Murphy.
 Harshaw Chapel was leased to Murphy's Free Methodist congregation during the 1940s until their own structure was finished.
 The chapel has received little use since.
 Around 1965, a new roof was added to it.